vexandmore/Eternity/README.md

 it in the bottom, and toggle between a view of the data in tabular form and a histogram by clicking the graph button in the top right button of the pane.

+Once a data series is imported, it can be dragged into the input window to be pasted there, for instance to be used as an argument to a call to standard deviation.

 ## Available Scripts